glasgow-ipl/ietfdata/README.md

 - Edit setup.py to ensure the correct version number is present
 - Edit pyproject.toml to ensure the correct version number is present
 - Edit `ietfdata/dt_backend.py` to ensure the correct version number
+- Edit `ietfdata/github.py` to ensure the correct version number
 - Run `make test` to run the test suite.
 If any tests fail, fix then restart the release process
 - Commit changes and push to GitHub